WillFantom/stats4me/README.md

 `influxdb` instance at the initial bucket.
 For more about telegraf plugins and configuration, see [here](https://docs.influxdata.com/telegraf/v1.27/plugins).

+So Telegraf can collect data from the docker engine, it needs to be running in the docker group.
+For this, set the `DOCKER_GID` in the [.env](./.env) file to the value found for the docker group ID.
+This can be found by running `id` in the command line (provided your current user is in the docker group too).

 ### Grafana

 Grafana has very little configuration done by this repository...
 The default